energinet-open-incubator/innersource-collaboration/docs/introductory/FOSS-terms-guide/05-FOSS-Terms-Intro-responsibilities-and-expectations.md

 We can also not help other parties to understand and control their risks.
 We can only be as explicit and transparent in our expectations and intent as possible to allow other parties an informed decision on participation and adjusting their way and level of investment.

 To enable such explicit expectations we need to have a clear understanding of our offerings and their strategy, i.e. product separation, definition and strategy.
 This guide does not deal with this.
-See the [strategy guide](https://github.com/project-origin/origin-collaboration/blob/main/docs/additional_reading/07-FOSS-Terms-Intro-FOSS-strategy.md) for this.
+See the [FOSS Strategy Guide] for this.
 For some aspects of FOSS governance see the previous section.
 However, don't do governance before there is product definition.

 ## Contribution of Open Source to Energinet as a company